ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 ```
 {: codeblock}

-4. Change to the directory for this third lab.
+4. Change to the directory for this lab.
 ```
 cd cc201/labs/3_K8sScaleAndUpdate/
 ```